Georgetown University Retirement Plan (GURP)

 **Please Note: GURP final calculations submitted in November and December are typically delayed due to the annual change in interest rates.
 These calculations are typically not completed until late January.

 When you terminate employment, you will be entitled to receive a distribution from the plan if you are vested.
 If you are not vested, you will forfeit your benefit.
-After you terminate your employment, please complete the GURP Calculation Request Form and submit it to the Office of Faculty & Staff Benefits.
+After you terminate your employment, please complete the GURP Calculation Request Form (new window) and submit it to the Office of Faculty & Staff Benefits.

 After we receive your request, we will complete your distribution paperwork and mail it to the address you provide.
 When you receive your distribution paperwork, complete the forms and return them to our office.
 The forms outline the various payment options available to you.
 If you wish to defer receipt of your benefit, you need not return the forms.